LPology/Simple-Ajax-Uploader/README.md

          // Do something after finishing the upload
          // Note that the progress bar will be automatically removed upon completion because everything
-         // is encased in the "wrapper", which is designated to be removed with setProgressContainer()
+         // is encased in the "wrapper", which was designated to be removed with setProgressContainer()
         onComplete:	function(filename, response) {
             if (!response) {
               alert(filename + 'upload failed');